Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 ### Restricting the client protocol (HTTP/HTTPS)

-Routes have a `protocol` property to restrict the client protocol they should listen for.
+Routes have a `protocols` property to restrict the client protocol they should listen for.
 This attribute accepts a set of values, which can be `http` or `https`.